hslavich/OneloginSamlBundle/README.md

                 persist_user: true
 ```

-> In order for the user to be persisted, you must use a user provider that throws `UsernameNotFoundException` (e.g.
+> In order for the user to be persisted, you must use a user provider that throws `UserNotFoundException` (e.g.
 > `EntityUserProvider` as used in the example above).
 The `SamlUserProvider` does not throw this exception which will
 > cause an empty user to be returned when a matching user cannot be found.